-- 1. To receive the audited accounts for the year ended December 31st, 2022 together with the reports of the Directors, Auditors and the Statutory Audit Committee thereon.

-- 2. To authorize the Directors to fix the remuneration of the Auditors.

-- 3. To re-elect Directors
+- 1. To receive the audited accounts for the year ended December 31st, 2023 together with the reports of the Directors, Auditors and the Audit Committee thereon. - 2.
+To authorize the Directors to fix the remuneration of the Auditors. - 3.
+To re-elect Directors a.
+Mr. Sam Okagbue, FCArb - 4.
+To disclose the remuneration of the Managers of the Company. - 5.
+To elect members of the Statutory Audit Committee.

-- a.
-Mr. Hafiz Mohammed Bashir

-- b.
-Hajiya Yabawa Lawan Wabi, mni

-- 4. To elect the following Directors

-- a.
-Prof. lyabo Obasanjo

-- b.
-Hajiya Halima Babangida

-- 5. To disclose the remuneration of the Managers of the Company

-- 6. To elect members of the Statutory Audit Committee.